dannybouwers/trala/README.md

     enabled: true
     columns: 3  # Number of columns in grouped view (1-6), default: 3
     tag_frequency_threshold: 0.9  # Threshold for excluding tags present in more than 90% of services
+    min_services_per_group: 2  # Minimum number of services required for a tag to form a group (default: 2)
   traefik:
     api_host: http://traefik:8080
     enable_basic_auth: true